Y Sections – Special Wireless Units 1939-1945

 ‘Intense inundation and storm.
 Slight damage to equipment – four men received light shocks.’
 1SWG 15th August 1944*

 ‘During night 3-ton Fordson truck stolen from car-park, probably towed away.
 Search no result.’
 1SWG 24th October 1944*

-No 2 Special Wireless Group – formed in the Middle East in 1923 as 2 Wireless Company was enlarged in 1940, when 2 Special Wireless Company arrived from the UK.
+No 2 Special Wireless Group was formed in the Middle East in 1923 as 2 Wireless Company.
+It was enlarged in 1940 when 2 Special Wireless Company arrived from the UK.
 It was the parent organisation for all special wireless units in theatre.
 A mobile section operated at 8th Army HQ and became 2SWS, supervising the special sections allocated to the Corps HQ of 8th Army, another section was sent to Malta.

 ‘360 messages taken of which 150 Enigma. ‘ 2SWG 11th January 1943*

 ‘Very full picture obtained of enemy withdrawal on two axes one through Beni Ulid and one along the road, the latter followed by D/Fs as far as Taverna.’
 2SWG 17th January 1943*

 ‘Much increase in activity at Derna following Italian surrender.
 10,000 groups of Typex traffic cleared to hello on W/t link without difficulty.’
 2SWG 9th September 1943*

 No 3 Special Wireless Group was formed in Italy in July 1941 with a mobile section deployed to Greece in 1944.
 Information on the work of 3SWG is sketchy but we know that in January 1942 formation orders were received at Harpenden UK for a Mobile Section.
 They were sent Delhi and trained for the war against Japan.
 Fom 23rd to 30th November 1942 they were employed on operational duties in Calcutta.
 In December of that year small detachments moved to Tezpur.